sujaldas8777/Employee_Attrition_and_Salary_Forecasting/README.md

 This README provides a complete guide to setting up and executing the Employee Retention Model, an intelligent data-driven system that predicts employee attrition, analyzes sentiment from feedback, assigns employee value scores, and forecasts potential salary hikes.

+#Dataset

+The model uses the IBM HR Analytics Employee Attrition Dataset, available on Kaggle:
+🔗 IBM HR Analytics Attrition Dataset – Kaggle

+Download the dataset and place it in your project directory before execution.
 ## Step-by-Step Execution Instructions
 ### 1. Install Dependencies
 Before running the project, ensure you have Python 3.10 or higher installed.